daniel-1789/rpg-pendragon/recaps/07_Grail_Quest.md

 | John  | 12        | 8         | 10        | 9         | 10        |

-## Year 557 - Chapter XXXI - The Grail Feast
+## Year 557 - Chapter LXXXI - The Grail Feast
 > At the Castle of Joy they rode through the besieging armies and met with King Fisherman, greatly wounded.
 Calliope asked what ailed him and how they could help - unknowingly the first question required to heal him, though she didn’t have the religious conviction to help him further.
 Perhaps at a later time a knight - perhaps one of them - could use the Holy Grail to heal him.

-Year 514
+- Year 514

 Bela, daughter of Gawaine, had been married to Callope’s grandson and later her granddaughter, Morgana.
 She had long heard tales of Calliope’s failure to gain the grail and growing up with the grandchildren of Calliope, had pledged to someday be worthy.